groupwhere/thermopi/README.md

 ##Modifications

 * GUI should be working to configure the schedule via the schedule class.
 You should now be able to disable the schedule for as long as you want it to be.
-Work in progress 05 May 2016
+You can also now override the schedule with another setting.
+Work in progress 07 May 2016

 * Added support for heat pumps.
 	This requires 4 devices to control cool, fan, reversing valve, and emergency heat